gchq/stroom-docs/content/en/docs/reference-section/documents.md

   - content
 description: >
   A reference of all the different types of Document that can be created in Stroom.
-  A Document is user created piece of content in Stroom that is visible in the explorer tree.
+  A Document is a user-created piece of content in Stroom that is visible in the explorer tree.
 ---

 <!--